sid3345/Farm-Auction/README.md

 Seller also has to register and create an account.
 He can also add crop, and track the live bids on his crop.
 We developed this project for Smart India Hackathon, 2020, in ‘agriculture’ domain.

-Domain: Web Development;
+Domain: Web Development

-Programming language: PHP;
+Programming language: PHP

-Scripting language: HTML, CSS, JavaScript;
+Scripting language: HTML, CSS, JavaScript

 Database: MySQL.